opsmill/infrahub/docs/development/frontend/testing-guidelines.md

 ### Writing e2e tests

-[Playwright](https://playwright.dev/) is our e2e testing tool.
-It can automatically generate tests as you perform actions in the browser, making it a quick way to start testing:
+[Playwright](https://playwright.dev/docs/codegen) can automatically generate tests as you perform actions in the browser, making it a quick way to start testing:

 ```shell
 npx playwright codegen